 Recreational opportunities within the central region of Guam include trails, historic/cultural attractions, beaches/parks, scenic points, diving locations, spelunking, and others (e.g., golf courses).
 These recreational opportunities include public and non-public facilities.
 Non-public facilities include those contained within lands identified as military installation (i.e., DoD).
-Access and use of facilities on DoD land is limited to installation personnel and their guests.
+Access and use of these facilities within DoD lands is limited to installation personnel and their guests.
 Public recreational facilities are generally located on non-DoD lands or include public beaches.
-Routes 1, 10, 15, and 16 provide regional access to recreation opportunities within the Central Region (refer to Figures 9.1-3 and 9.1-4).
+Routes 1, 10, 15, and 16 provide regional access to recreation opportunities within the Central Region.

 Most of the non-public recreational facilities located within the central region are contained on Navy Barrigada and Air Force Barrigada.
-These are limited to a golf course.
+These are limited to a golf course and skydiving landing site.
 Routes 10 and 15 provide the principal access to these facilities, although access is restricted beyond the base access gates.
 Public facilities are largely concentrated within the western segment of the central region in the vicinity of Piti, Asan, Hagatna, Mongmong, and Tamuning.
 These are largely composed of beaches, trails, and scenic vistas.
 Route 1 provides the principal access to these facilities.
 Many public facilities are located within the eastern segment of the Central Region and include trails, scenic vistas, beaches, and a golf course.
 Routes 10 and 15 provide principal access to these facilities.